 Male

 Janice has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 “This price includes the puppy's first 2 rounds of vaccinations, deworming, heath check by our licensed veterinarian & microchip.
 Puppies also come with their dewclaws removed & tails docked.
-Puppy prices can vary depending on color, size & breed.
-Regardless of price, all deposits are $250.
-Deposits are non-refundable with the understanding that their puppy will be marked as RESERVED and no longer available to other interested families.”
+Puppy prices vary by color, size, and breed.
+A $250 deposit reserves your puppy and removes them from availability.
+Deposits are non-refundable once a puppy is marked RESERVED.”

 Emerald City Poodles & Doodles meets or exceeds our community standards in these areas: